 In our February 2013 Smart Gardener, we talked in detail about how to start seeds for spring.
 This month, we'll talk about what to start for spring—and that means cool-weather-loving lettuces and greens.

 While the word "salad" once meant a handful of blah-tasting lettuce or a chunk of iceberg, today the word conjures a plate full of diversity: different shades of green and red leaves in dozens of shapes and sizes, full of tastes and textures sweet to bitter, mild to spicy, buttery to crunchy.
 If you've been growing just one favorite lettuce variety over the years, now's the time to add the greens that make the first salad of the season sing.
-Here are a few that you'll see growing at the Fruit & Vegetable Garden starting in March:
+Here are a few:

 - Arugula, or roquette, may have crossed your plate and palate in restaurant salads or entrees, but it's a revelation when freshly picked from the garden and added to a home-grown salad.
 Spicy arugula is a speedy grower—just 35 days start to finish—so sow it straight into the garden, leaving extra space for re-sowing every two weeks before summer's heat arrives.